December 2019 fatal crash on Kauai.

 Senator Ed Case said “The rapidly mounting loss of life and ground risks from Hawaii air tour helicopter/small aircraft crashes should be tragedy enough and spark unanimous concern for the basic safety of these operations….
 Tour helicopter and small aircraft operations are not safe, and innocent lives are paying the price.”

-Senator Mazie Hirono recently asked for more information about Hawaii helicopter tours from the NTSB and the FAA.
+Senator Mazie Hirono had asked for more information about Hawaii helicopter tours from the NTSB and the FAA.
 She is seeking “an accounting of all air tour accidents and unintended landings in Hawaii for the last five years, the findings, recommendations and requirements.”
 State representative Cynthia Thielen wants federal authorities to stop Hawaii helicopter tours in residential areas and national parks, and had asked that flights be grounded until the April crash investigation is completed.

 Prior 2019 Crash | Hawaii Helicopter Tours.